Area(s) of ExpertiseGender, development, material culture, Philippines, urbanization, Social Entrepreneurship, alternative transnational economies

 External Ph.D.
 Evaluation: University of Technology Sydney (2008).

-External Manuscript Reviews: American Ethnologist, Anthropologica, Human Organization, Identities, Pacific Affairs, Journal of Marxism and Interdisciplinary Studies, Textile History, Research in Economic Anthropology, The Cordillera Review, Canadian Journal of Development Studies, Canadian Journal of Sociology and Anthropology, Urban Anthropology.
+External Manuscript Reviews (selected): American Ethnologist, Anthropologica, Human Organization, Identities, Pacific Affairs, Journal of Marxism and Interdisciplinary Studies, Textile History, Research in Economic Anthropology, The Cordillera Review, Canadian Journal of Development Studies, Canadian Journal of Sociology and Anthropology, Urban Anthropology.